 PE 803 Rorschach.
 This clinical seminar is designed to introduce students to administration, scoring, and interpretation of the Rorschach Inkblot Technique, using Exner's Comprehensive System.
+Students will develop basic competence in these skill areas, with the intention that more advanced skills will be developed during clerkship and internship training experiences.
 Prerequisite: PC804.
-2 units.
+(2 units)